ains-arch/colorado-cvap/README.md

-# Population, Citizenship, and Apportionment in Georgia
+# Population, Citizenship, and Apportionment in Colorado

-## Naming Conventions
+## Data Cleaning
-#### Notes:
-* In our demographic data , the numerical suffix denotes the data source.
-10 indicates that the column values are from the decennial census, and 18 indicates that the column values are from the ACS 2014-2018 5 year release.
+In our demographic data , the numerical suffix denotes the data source.
+20 indicates that the column values are from the decennial census, and 23 indicates that the column values are from the ACS 2019-2023 5 year release.

 ### Demographic columns
 * TOTPOP: Total population
 * NH_WHITE: White, non-hispanic, population
 * NH_BLACK: Black, non-hispanic, population